longdivision/longdivision.github.com/source/_posts/Introducing-Hex.md

 ---
 title: Introducing Hex
 date: 2016-03-07 00:02:41
-tags:
+image: feature.jpg
 ---
 Recently I've been working on [Hex][Hex Play Store], a Hacker News reader for Android.
 Here is is in action:

 {% asset_img hex-demo.gif Hex %}